 Good Feeding Practices

-Most dogs do best with 2 or more small feedings a day, rather than one large feeding.
+Most dogs do best with two or more small feedings a day, rather than one large feeding.
 It's more optimal for cats to feed on several small meals throughout the day.

 Whenever possible, giving dogs and cats free choice (food available at all times) is best.
 This aids in weight control, where food is no longer a "big deal" and helps maintain digestive health.
 This is not always possible with many pets and busy lifestyles, but for some pets, it works great.